Selling a Tesla

 - You can always sell directly to a dealer.
 Some independent dealers may buy stock, but rather than approach dealers hoping to get find that is interested, you trade brokering service is likely to be more successful.

-- Using a dealer to sell your car on a sale or return basis.
+- The alternative way to use dealers is to sell your car on a sale or return basis.
 Essentially you are asking a dealer to sell the car as if they owned the car with all the dealer facilities they have to hand.
 The eventual buyer gets the peace of mind of a dealer sale, the dealer takes care of viewings and finances, the car will also be prepared for sale by them, and in return you either agree a fixed fee or percentage commission of the sale price which the dealer keeps.
-This can yield a much better price for your car as the dealer has little capital expenditure invested in the car, however it can take a while to sell the car.
+This can yield a much better price for your car as the dealer has little capital expenditure invested in the car, however it can take a while to sell the car and you will still have to pay for any remedial work and servicing the dealer feels is needed even of the car does not sell, however these should always be agreed in advance.
+You really need to be prepared to leave your car with the dealer though otherwise the dealer will be arranging for potential buyers to visit and inspect the car, this however leaves you without a vehicle for a period of time.

 - Sell directly.
-As there are no 3rd parties this superficially looks likely to be the best way to get a good price and indeed it often is especially when the car is still covered by a manufacturers warranty.
+As there are no 3rd parties other than the feels associated with advertising this superficially looks likely to be the best way to get a good price and indeed it often is, especially when the car is still covered by a manufacturers warranty.
 For cars out of warranty the buyer typically has no protection if there are problems with the car when buying privately.
 Dealer sales are usually legally bound to provide a limited warranty which some buyers would prefer.
-The downside for the seller is having to deal with viewings and handling the transfer of funds, although as banking systems tend to transfer funds automatically this is becoming less of an issue.
+The downside for the seller is having to deal with viewings and handling the transfer of funds, although as banking systems tend to transfer funds instantly via online tools makes the exchange of funds a relatively easy process.

-We will focus on the last 2 options.
+We will focus on these last options.
 The earlier options regarding selling into the trade simply require you to follow their procedures.
 We would however advise against selling to any trader who you feel uncomfortable with or seems to know little about the cars.

 Sale or return